 The first section now posted online is "Greek Authors 19th-21st centuries".
 This initial section includes references to 800 Greek literary authors (approximately 7,000 entries).
 The covered timespan coincides roughly with the 200 years since the Greek Revolution of 1821 that led to the foundation of the modern Greek state – a bicentennial richly celebrated worldwide in 2021.
-The CENSUS aims to record the literary production of these years and to move forward from there, into the future.
+The CENSUS aims further to incorporate the following sections: Literary History (including early modern Greek literature, 12th-18th centuries AD); Anthologies; Bibliographical sources.

 The CENSUS should be of interest to those seeking to establish the extent of the diaspora of modern Greek literature in the major language of the Western world and also to those seeking to familiarize themselves with modern Greek literature but lacking the necessary skills to read it in its original language.

 In its prospective audience, the CENSUS aims to function as a standard work of reference for students and faculty in Modern Greek Studies, as a guide to translators, and an innovative resource for libraries building collections in Hellenic Studies.
 It also hopes to attract greater numbers of scholars (in other disciplines), editors, publishers, and general readers everywhere in the English-speaking world to the contemporary literature of Greece.